Mercedes-Benz Transmission Problems

 - Old Battery

-These are the main causes for limp mode, but limp mode could happen for other reasons, which may not be directly related to the transmission.
+These are the leading causes for limp mode, but limp mode could happen for other reasons which may not be directly related to the transmission.

 How to troubleshoot my car that is not shifting?

--First, determine if the car is in limp mode or if it is not moving at all.
+-First, determine if the car is in limp mode or not moving.
 In limp mode, your car will drive in second gear.

-– Get an OBD2/CAN scanner that also reads transmission codes and check the engine/transmission codes.
-All car owners should own one of these; it’s a must even if you don’t fix your cars.
+– Get an OBD2/CAN scanner that reads and checks the engine/transmission codes.
+All car owners should own one, even if they don’t fix their cars.
 See our list of top recommended scanners here.
-You will get a fault code which will point you in the right direction.
-Write that code down, then go to our Mercedes-Benz custom search to search all the Mercedes Benz related pages, forums and website in one place.
+You will get a fault code pointing you in the right direction.
+Write that code down, then go to our Mercedes-Benz custom search to search all the Mercedes-Benz-related pages, forums, and websites in one place.

 – If your fluid level is OK, then listen for a whine.
 Do you hear one?
 Make sure to check the fluid level first and add if necessary.
 If the level is correct and you hear a whine, you may have serious transmission problems.
 That means the fluid is not circulating in the transmission.
-This could be due to several issues such bad a torque converter, bad transmission oil pump, water contamination in the transmission.
+This could be due to several issues, such as a bad torque converter, a bad transmission oil pump, and water contamination in the transmission.

 Understanding Mercedes-Benz Transmissions models.

 – The 5-speed transmission was introduced around 1994 and was used up to 2007 models.
-This was a bullet proof transmission, and you should be glad if your car has this transmission installed.
+This was a bulletproof transmission; you should be glad if your car had this transmission installed.
 This is designated as 722.6

-To find out which transmission your car is equipped with go to www.mercedesmedic.com/decode Use one the decoding options in that link to see the transmission code.
-It will say if you have a 722.6 (5 speed) or a 722.9 (7 speed).
+To determine which transmission your car is equipped with, go to www.mercedesmedic.com/decode.
+Use one of the decoding options in that link to see the transmission code.
+It will say if you have a 722.6 (5-speed) or a 722.9 (7-speed).

 How to get the car out of Limp Mode?

-You need to find and repair the problem that caused the car to go into limp mode first.
-Once you do that, in some cases the car will go out of limp mode right away.
-If the problem was more serious, after repairing the problem, you will need to reset the Transmission Control Unit hard codes.
-A generic OBD II scanner will not work; you will either need a Star DAS Xentry scanner or an advanced scanner such as the ones we mentioned above or similar.
+You must find and repair the problem that caused the car to go into limp mode first.
+Once you do that, the car will sometimes go out of limp mode immediately.
+If the problem were more serious, after repairing the problem, you would need to reset the Transmission Control Unit complex codes.
+A generic OBD II scanner will not work; you will need an advanced scanner like the one mentioned above.

-If your Mercedes Benz is stuck in Park and it won’t come out then you could have a problem with:
+If your Mercedes Benz is stuck in Park and it won’t come out, then you could have a problem with the following:

 – Brake Light Switch

-TIP: If this is your problem, look up in the owners manual.
-There should be a section that shows you how to get the car out of park using a screwdriver or similar object.
+TIP: If this is your problem, look it up in the owner’s manual.
+A section should show you how to get the car out of the park using a screwdriver or similar object.

 Do you hear a whine?
 In that case, you may have serious transmission problems.
-Some of the E-Classes and the CLK-Class and maybe other models had defective radiators.
-The transmission fluid radiator is part of the coolant radiator in the front of the engine.
-Even though the coolant and the transmission are running in the same radiator to be cooled they have separate chambers.
-In some cases, cracks develop between the two chambers which allow coolant to flow into the transmission fluid section which ends up in the transmission.
+Some of the E-Classes, the CLK-Class, and maybe others had defective radiators.
+The transmission fluid radiator is part of the coolant radiator in front of the engine.
+Even though the coolant and the transmission are running in the same radiator to be cooled, they have separate chambers.
+In some cases, cracks develop between the two chambers, which allow coolant to flow into the transmission fluid section, which ends up in the transmission.
 The glycol entering the transmission will destroy it.
 This is happening primarily in cars with Valeo radiators.
-If you had this problem and replaced the transmission, you MUST replace the radiator as well.
+If you had this problem and replaced the transmission, you MUST replace the radiator.
 You will need another transmission very soon otherwise.

 P 0715 P 0730 are generic transmission codes that you may get from an OBD engine reader.
-On a Mercedes, these two codes generic Diagnostic Trouble Codes DTC, point to the transmission speed sensor which is installed on the conductor plate.
-You can just replace the conductor plate.
-Can be done with the transmission still in the car.
+On a Mercedes, generic Diagnostic Trouble Codes DTC codes point to the transmission speed sensor installed on the conductor plate.
+You can replace the conductor plate.
+It can be done with the transmission still in the car.
 You can get a conductor plate here for less than $200.

-If you have a defective shifter, most model years 2000 and newer (with a few exceptions) you need a shifter model wich is “virgin” or new.
+If you have a defective shifter, in most models years 2000 and newer (with a few exceptions), you need a shifter model which is “virgin” or new.
 The shifter module will need to be programmed to match the VIN of your car.
 The only exceptions when a used shifter may work are Mercedes model year 2000 and older plus: